 The standard deviation (SD) of spice usage across different categories indicated high variability for meat dishes (SD ≈ 20.4) and lower variability for desserts and beverages (SD ≈ 11.8), reflecting greater consistency in categories with more limited use.

 These findings partially align with previous international studies.
-For example, research by Blanton (2020) and Harris et al. (2023) shows that black pepper and garlic are the most commonly used spices in both restaurants and household kitchens, used daily by at least 40–60% of respondents.
+For example, research by Blanton (2020) and Harris et al. (2023) showed that black pepper and garlic are the most commonly used spices in both restaurants and household kitchens, used daily by at least 40–60% of respondents.
 Their use is most frequent in meat dishes, whereas dessert-related spices are limited to approximately 1–2% of cases for sweet preparations.
 This comparison highlights a moderate difference in how gastronomy sectors across countries approach the use of chemical ingredients in food.

 Table 3.
 Types of Spices and Dishes Most Commonly Used in Restaurants in Pristina